Ahoo-Wang/CoApi/README.md

 While the *Spring* ecosystem already has [Spring Cloud OpenFeign](https://github.com/spring-cloud/spring-cloud-openfeign), it lacks support for the reactive programming model.
 To address this, *Spring Cloud OpenFeign* recommends an alternative solution, [feign-reactive](https://github.com/PlaytikaOSS/feign-reactive).
 However, this alternative is currently not actively maintained and does not support Spring Boot 3.2.x.

-**CoApi** comes into play to address these challenges.
-It offers support for zero boilerplate code auto-configuration, similar to *Spring Cloud OpenFeign*.
-Developers only need to define interfaces, making usage straightforward.
+**CoApi** is here to help with zero-boilerplate code auto-configuration similar to *Spring Cloud OpenFeign*, as well as support for both reactive and synchronous programming models.
+Developers only need to define the interface, and it is easy to use.

 ## Installation